 - Ways to enhance comprehension

-This Reading Program includes these components in a variety of ways since the National Reading Panel also stresses including a combination of methods.
+Our At-Home and Online Reading Program includes these reading components in a variety of ways since the National Reading Panel also stresses including a combination of methods.

 What is phonics?

 Phonics is sometimes referred to as a method to teach reading.
-Phonics actually is learning and mastering the ability to use the phonological awareness of sounds and matching those sounds to the letter symbols.
-This is called the alphabetic principle.
+Phonics is the ability to pair individual sounds with a visual symbol (letters).

 What is reading fluency?